The Pantiles in Royal Tunbridge Wells is THE must-see of the borough.

 After the Civil War and the restoration of the monarchy, King Charles II and his Queen, Catherine of Braganza, came to Tunbridge Wells.

-The presence of the Court attracted other visitors whose where primarily focused on the pursuit of pleasure rather than necessary medical activities.
+The presence of the Court attracted other visitors who were primarily focused on the pursuit of pleasure rather than necessary medical activities.

 The demand for entertainment and social amenities, together with the breakdown of rigid social barriers lead to a less formal atmosphere.
 It was at this time the Wells acquired its reputation as “les eaux de scandale”.

-In 1735 Richard Beau Nash established himself as Master of Ceremonies during 'the season'.
-He did this by establishing a code of behaviour that everybody was expected to follow.
+In 1735, Beau Nash established himself as Master of Ceremonies during ‘the season’.
+He did this by establishing the social protocol thus: the ‘Upper Walks’ for the gentry only, the ‘Lower Walks’ for everyone else.

 The day would start by drinking the waters, this was followed by breakfast and attendance at Chapel.
 The rest of the morning was taken up by such activities as walking or riding in the surrounding countryside.

-After dinner visitors were seen strolling on the Pantiles in formal dress before attending the Balls that were held in the Assembly Rooms.
+After dinner, visitors were seen promenading on the Pantiles in formal dress before attending the Balls and Gaming held in the Assembly Rooms.

-The Pantiles with its many building dating from the 18th and 19th centuries is a very attractive and stylish part of Royal Tunbridge Wells.
+Not only that, the Pantiles, with its many buildings dating from the 18th and 19th centuries, is a very attractive and stylish part of Royal Tunbridge Wells.

-It is home to a fascinating variety of small specialist independent shops, art galleries and open-air cafés, restaurants and bars.
+It is home to a pleasing variety of specialist independent shops, art galleries and open-air cafés, restaurants and bars.

-An entertaining and varied programme of regular events, including a free Jazz Festival on Thursday evenings from June to September, the Food Festival and a fortnightly Farmers' and Craft Market, are all held on the Pantiles.
+An entertaining and varied programme of regular events, including a free summer Jazz Festival on Thursday evenings, a Food Festival and a fortnightly Farmers’ and Craft Market, are all held on the Pantiles.

-The Chalybeate Spring is situated at the northern end of the Pantiles and you can also find the Tourist Information Centre in the Corn Exchange building which is close by.
+The natural Chalybeate Spring is still situated at the northern end of the Pantiles.